greg-raven/grus/_posts/2013-12-07-no-more-foreign-workers.md

 ---
-title: 'No more foreign workers'
+title: "No more foreign workers"
 layout: post
 categories:
 - Letters